allarobot/camera_connections/README.md

 # Installation
+1.install packages
-$pip install -r requirements.txt
+>$pip install -r requirements.txt
-$download code
+2.download code of this repo

 # How to use it
 option 1. launch program manually